Accessible version

 1985

 Since December 4, 1985, the Criminal Code has imposed stiff penalties on alcohol- and drug-impaired drivers.
-In addition to fines and a 3-year licence revocation, offenders lose a great deal of freedom as a result of a criminal record, not to mention that they could also receive a prison sentence.
+In addition to fines and a 3-year licence revocation, offenders lose a great deal of freedom as a result of a criminal record.
+They can also receive a prison sentence.

 1990

-The Régie de l'assurance automobile du Québec becomes... the SAAQ
+The Régie de l’assurance automobile becomes... the SAAQ

-The Régie de l'assurance automobile du Québec became the Société de l'assurance automobile du Québec (SAAQ), an agent Crown corporation whose one-of-a-kind integrated model covered prevention, control, compensation and rehabilitation.
+The Régie de l'assurance automobile du Québec became the Société de l'assurance automobile du Québec (SAAQ), a government agency with a one-of-a-kind integrated management model based on prevention, enforcement, compensation and rehabilitation.

 The new Automobile Insurance Act comes into force